 And second …

-Second, your first customer success manager doesn’t have to be perfect.
+Second, importantly, your first customer success manager doesn’t have to be perfect.
 It’s a relatively plastic role in the early days.
 It’s not like sales, where your first 2 sales reps have to really nail it.
-It’s probably enough if your first customer success manager just (x) has experience making customer successful, (y) at roughly, vaguely your price point and (z) is proactive.
+It’s probably enough if your first customer success manager just (x) has experience making customers successful, (y) at roughly, vaguely your price point, and (z) is proactive.
+You can take a lot of risk in the first 1 or 2 hires beyond that.

-You don’t have room for reactive folks at this stage.
+What you don’t have room for is reactive folks at this stage.
 There’s too much going on.
-You need someone that is going to do what it takes to make Google, make Aetna, make whomever, happy and successful.
+You need someone that is going to do what it takes to make Google, make Aetna or Asana, make whomever, happy and successful.
 To deploy, to drive up usage, to train, whatever.

 But … you can relax the spec a bit here.
 Someone with a good head on their shoulders, with some on-point experience, that is proactive … can do the job decently.
 At least for a while, until later you bring in a manager with real experience here managing a team.
 Your early CSMs can be utility players … not great at any one thing, but good at getting attention, resources, and figuring things out.
 You can hire a Classics major.
 It’s OK.